Ciara Phillips: Comrade Objects - Agnes Etherington Art Centre] - Kingston

 Significant to make mention to, is Ciara Phillips' Comrade Objects Exhibition held at the Agnes Etherington Art Centre in Kingston, Ontario (Fall 2016).
 This work focuses on Phillip's visual language and use of semiotics akin to many artists that influence her work.
 This being, her first major exhibition in Canada, draws upon her interest in collaboration — including a rendition of her Turner Prize-Nominated Workshop (2010 — ongoing) as well as a body of work done in partnership with Clive Robertson, a Canadian artist and curator.
 At the same time, this exhibition, with its emphasis on involvement, featured a residency engaging equally with the Kingston community and Queen's University students, like the Fine Art (Visual Art) Program.

 Workshop (2010–ongoing) -The Showroom - London

 This work, as mentioned earlier, is an ongoing project installed as a large-scale workshop and functions as a temporary print studio during an exhibition.
 This was first completed in the Showroom Gallery in London, England and was the project that resulted in Phillips' Turner Prize Nomination.
-Throughout the first iteration of this work, Phillips' invited community members and local women's groups to participate in screenprinitng.
+Throughout the first iteration of this work, Phillips' invited community members and local women's groups to participate in screenprinting.
 Working collaboratively alongside Phillips', she explores the potential of the experimental and wider uses of print while remaining current to the events within the gallery and community's context.